rlc900/rick-and-morty-quiz-backend/README.md

      style="max-width: 100%" />
 </p>

-The user is redirected to their profile page, and can take the quiz by clicking on 'Take Quiz' on the left!
+The user is redirected to their profile page, and can take the quiz by clicking on 'Take Quiz' on the the navbar to the left!

 <p align="center">
 <img src="gif2.gif"